AdaCore/spark2014/docs/ug/gnatprove.rst

 With the simple loop invariant given before, |GNATprove| still reports that the postcondition of ``Search`` may fail, which corresponds to property [AFTER].
-By instructing |GNATprove| to prove checks progressively, as seens in :ref:`proving spark programs`, we even get a precise warning pointing to the part of the postcondition that could not be proved:
+By instructing |GNATprove| to prove checks progressively, as seens in :ref:`proving spark programs`, we even get a precise message pointing to the part of the postcondition that could not be proved:

 .. literalinclude:: examples/results/binary_search_range.prove
    :language: none

-Here, the warning shows that the second line of the postcondition could not be proved.
+Here, the message shows that the second line of the postcondition could not be proved.
 This line expresses that, in the case where ``Search`` returns ``No_Index`` after the loop, the array ``A`` should not contain the value searched ``I``.